CFI-Electronics-Club/Dev-Board-Documentation/Getting Started/README.md

+#### Analog and Digital Signals:
+* Analog signal is a continuous signal that can take a range of values - represents physical measurements
+* Digital signals only take discrete values to represent information

 ### Communication Protocols
 Proper descriptions of Digital message formats and rules that allow two electronic devices to connect and exchange data with each other
 ##### Inter-System Protocol: